devnull-cz/c-prog-lang/modules/file-API.md

 :wrench: Note that you could read more characters at a time.
 However, keep in mind the 2nd argument is size of the element read, and the 3rd argument is how many elements we read in one call.
+Remember that using an array name `a` is the same as `&a[0]`.
 For example:

 ```C
 char a[16];